malishav/OSCOAP/draft-selander-ace-object-security.md

 * Sender IV.
 Byte string containing the fixed portion of IV (context IV in {{I-D.ietf-cose-msg}}) to protect messages to send.
 Length is determined by Algorithm.
 Its value is immutable once the security context is established.

 * Sender Sequence Number.
 Non-negative integer enumerating the COSE objects that the endpoint sends, associated to the Context Identifier.
 It is used for replay protection, and to generate unique IVs for the AEAD.
-Its value is initialized to 0 during establishment of the security context.
 Maximum value is determined by Algorithm.

 The Recipient Context structure contains the following parameters: